mahendra-shinde/mmc-gurgaon-25/mongodb/Readme.md

 # Delete a document
 > db.users.deleteOne({ name: "Alice" })
 ```

+> All the commands with "\$" as prefix are executed on Linux Shell but without the "\$" symbole

+> All the commands with "\>" as prefix are executed in "Mongo Shell" but without the "\>" symbole.

 This demo shows how to create a database, insert, query, update, and delete documents in MongoDB.